pili2026/talentLabs_assignment_fe/README.md

 docker-compose up --build
 ```

-This will build the frontend, proxy API requests to the backend via the `${JOB_SERVER}` environment variable, and expose the site on port `8080`.
+This will build the frontend, proxy API requests to the backend via the `VITE_API_BASE` environment variable, and expose the site on port `8000`.

 Ensure that your backend server is reachable and that CORS settings are correctly configured.